gardener/gardener/docs/usage/shoot_high_availability.md

 **Allowed Transitions**

-If you already have a shoot cluster with non-HA control plane then following upgrades are possible:
+If you already have a shoot cluster with non-HA control plane, then the following upgrades are possible:
 * Upgrade of non-HA shoot control plane to HA shoot control plane with `node` failure tolerance.
 * Upgrade of non-HA shoot control plane to HA shoot control plane with `zone` failure tolerance.
 However, it is essential that the `seed` which is currently hosting the shoot control plane should be `multi-zonal`.
-If it is not then request to upgrade will be rejected.
+If it is not, then the request to upgrade will be rejected.

-> NOTE: There will be a small downtime during the upgrade especially for etcd which will transition from a single node etcd cluster to a multi-node etcd cluster.
+> **Note:** There will be a small downtime during the upgrade, especially for etcd, which will transition from a single node etcd cluster to a multi-node etcd cluster.

 **Disallowed Transitions**

-If you have already set-up an HA shoot control plane with `node` failure tolerance, then an upgrade to `zone` failure tolerance is currently not supported, mainly because already existing volumes are bound to the zone they were created in originally.
+If you have already set-up an HA shoot control plane with `node` failure tolerance, then an upgrade to a `zone` failure tolerance is currently not supported, mainly because already existing volumes are bound to the zone they were created in originally.

 ## Zone Outage Situation